Ljfernando/Progressions/README.md

 Finally you can open up the index.html file in your browser or start up your own server to run the app.
 I run my code on Sublime and usually start up a Sublime Server to run the app.

+## Future Work

+- As we said before, 1st-order Markov Chains are a basic approach to modeling the sequence of a chord progression.
+Therefore, using higher-order or variable-order Markov models may improve the application.

+- Our approach to finding the key was a basic music theoretic technique.
+Other novel approaches that use signal processing techniques or hidden-markov models to classify song keys have been used but may not be appropriate for this dataset.
+More research into the field of Music Information Retrieval (MIR) is needed.

+- Other distance metrics besides Euclidean can be used.
+Using a metric like Kullback-Leibler (KL)divergence is an option to compare probability distributions might.
+Our use of a transition matrix (TM) makes this complicated as we can calculate a KL-divergence rows of songs but not as a whole.
+Moreover, the efficacy of any distance matrix relies on our modelling approach, which in this case is a simple 1st-order Markov Chain.